Transit-timing variation

 and gained popularity by 2012 for confirming exoplanet discoveries.

+Exoplanet TOI-199c was also discovered using this method.

 TTV can also be used to indirectly measure the mass of the exoplanets in compact, multiple-planet systems and/or system whose planets are in resonant chains.
 By performing a series of analytical (TTVFaster) and numerical (TTVFast and Mercury) n-body integrations of a system of six gravitationally interacting, co-planar planets, the initial mass estimates for the six inner planets of TRAPPIST-1, along with their orbital eccentricities, were determined.